oblique-bit/oblique/README.md

 ## <a name="npm-link"></a> Debug oblique-reactive in a different project
 If you need to debug or test oblique-reactive in a

-1. Prepare oblique-reactive
+1. Prepare oblique-reactive (in oblique-reactive)

 	`npm link dist`

-2. Connect your project to oblique-reactive
+2. Connect your project to oblique-reactive (in your project) `npm link`
-	`npm link`

 	`npm link oblique-reactive`

 	> This will create a symlink in your projects node_modules/oblique-reactive pointing to oblique-reactive/dist folder.

-3. Re-build on oblique-reactive changes
+3. Re-build on oblique-reactive changes (in oblique-reactive)

 	`npm run dev-watch`

 	> This will re-build on every change in the oblique-reactive project.

-4. When finished with your work, you can switch back to the npm registry version of oblique-reactive.
+4. When finished with your work, you can switch back to the npm registry version of oblique-reactive (in your project).

 	`npm unlink oblique-reactive`